 China is becoming increasingly adept at snapping up the talent from European clubs.
 It’s offer of untold riches has been hard to resist, but what is the end game.
 Will we see Chinese clubs become the biggest in the world or are we seeing another retirement home that never quite makes the grade.

 Oscar made a sensational switch for $60m to Shanghai SIPG from Chelsea.
+It took even the best betting tips sites by suprise.
 He was joined by Carlos Tevez in another groundbreaking transfer window for the Chinese Super League.
 One quick look over the squads of the Chinese teams and you will see a sprinkling of familiar names.
 Each club seems to have enough wealth behind it to blow European clubs out of the water.
 The majority of these players are south american, Brazil in particular.
 Oscar joins Hulk at SIPG for instance.
 Ramires and Paulinho are just a few more gracing the fields in the far east.
 There are plenty of his fellow country men to enjoy the culture, steamed buns and Erhu music with then!

 Not 5 years ago China were doing this but on a lesser level.
 Most players who went like Anelka or Drogba were old, passed their sell by date, and out for a quick buck before the legs packed in.
 But this time it is different.
 Oscar is but 25 and has chosen to make the huge decision.
 So what is the pulling power?

 There is no doubt that money play a monstrous part.
 The report is that Oscar will quadruple his wages in China and considering he was playing for Chelsea, one of Europe’s biggest spenders, it is eye watering.
 Carlos Tevez who also joined a Chinese club (Shanghai Shenhua) could be being paid over $600,000 a week if reports are to be believed.
 Many people will be pointing the Asamoah Gyan finger and accusing the players of wasting their talents and opportunities for a quick buck.